burcugns/Book-Tracker/README.md

 # Book Tracker

-A React-based book tracking application built with TypeScript, Redux Toolkit, and Tailwind CSS.
+A React-based Book Tracking Application built with TypeScript, Redux Toolkit, and Tailwind CSS.

+User authentication (login & signup) and data management are handled by the backend.

+The backend is located in the Book-Tracker-Backend repository.

 ## Features